Denton Trust Attorneys

 The validity of a trust relies on certain elements.
 First, a settlor must deliver trust property to a trustee (unless the settlor is the trustee).
 There must be the intent to create a trust for the benefit of a beneficiary; the trust must be for a lawful purpose; and the trust agreement usually must be in writing.

-With his experienced background in trust agreements, Mr. Chenault can help you decide what kind of trust is best for you and help you properly create and institute it.
-Serving Flower Mound, Little Elm, and all of Denton County.
+With their experienced background in trust agreements, The Chenault Law Firm can help you decide what kind of trust is best for you and help you properly create and institute it.
+Serving Flower Mound, Little Elm, Denton County, and all of North Texas.
+Contact Our Office Today at 972-591-0099 To Schedule A Phone Or In Office Consultation With An Experienced Trusts Attorney